 The driver may still be charged with the initial DUI as well.
 In most situations, the best option is to take the requested tests and work with a skilled DUI defense lawyer in California like the ones we have at the Simmrin Law Group.

 If a DUI trial ends in a conviction, the defendant can face serious consequences even if it is their first such charge.
-A first-time DUI defendant can face:
+A first-time DUI defendant in California can face:

 - Up to six months of jail time

 - Up to one year with a driver’s license suspension